viktorzetterstrom/zetterstrom.dev/README.md

 ## Description

-I deploy many of my projects to a tiny k8s cluster at digital ocean, I keep them in this repository.
+I deploy many of my projects to a tiny k8s cluster, I keep them in this repository.
+Due to inactivity, I've taken the cluster down for now.

 ## Projects